core-wg/comi/draft-ietf-core-comi.md

 # Example syntax {#example-syntax}

-CBOR is used to encode CoMI request and response payloads.
+CBOR is used to encode CORECONF request and response payloads.
 The CBOR syntax of the YANG payloads is specified in {{RFC7049}}.
 The payload examples are notated in Diagnostic notation (defined in section 6 of {{RFC7049}}) that can be automatically converted to CBOR.